-A bloodborne pathogen is an infectious microorganism present in blood that can cause diseases.
-Common Bloodborne Pathogens that cause human disease include human HIV (Immunodeficiency Virus), Hepatitis B, and Hepatitis C. These viruses are usually transmitted through exposure to blood, cuts, abrasions, burns, and punctures, needle sticks, bites, rashes, and mucous membranes.
-They can also be transmitted through Body Fluids like semen, vaginal fluids, pleural fluid, synovial fluid, and cerebrospinal fluid.
-Bloodborne Pathogens cannot be transmitted through vomit, nasal, sweat, tears, saliva, sputum, or urine.
+A bloodborne pathogen is an infectious microorganism present in blood that can cause disease in humans.
+Common Bloodborne Pathogens that cause human disease include human HIV, Hepatitis B and C, Malaria, Syphilis, and Brucellosis.
+These are usually transmitted through exposure to blood, cuts, abrasions, burns, punctures, needle sticks, bites, rashes, and mucous membranes.

-Bloodborne Pathogens can be transmitted if infected blood or OPIM enters your body through these ways of transmission:
+Bloodborne Pathogens can be transmitted if infected blood or OPIM enters your body through these modes of transmission:

 CDC estimates that workers in the health care industry and anyone whose job involves contact with blood are at the highest risk of occupational exposure.
 For infection to occur, the following conditions must be met:

-Bloodborne pathogens cannot be spread by casual contacts such as shaking hands or hugging.
-However, droplet transmission may occur when another person inhales an infected person's coughs or sneezes and pathogens.
+Bloodborne pathogens cannot be spread by casual contacts, such as shaking hands or hugging.
+However, droplet transmission may occur when another person inhales an infected person's cough or sneezes and pathogens.

 Treatment: No vaccine, hormones for women, Hepatitis C drugs, antiviral medicines.